hamzawasim835/LLM_Tuning/README.md

 # 🤖 LLM_Tuning
 An llm tuning project.
-A Llama 3.2 model is tuned using an AI-Generated dataset to respond politely, professionally, but firmly to an angry and/or frustrated and/or unreasonable client.
+A Llama 3.2 model is tuned using a custom AI-Generated dataset to respond politely, professionally, but firmly to an angry and/or frustrated and/or unreasonable client.

 # 📋 About the project
 **Model:** Tuned Llama 3.2 3B-Instruct LLM.